WHAT WE OFFER

 WFI’s Journey for Knowledge is a land-based 10 month immersion learning program that recognizes physical, mental and spiritual connections to the land, language, culture and food.

-23 Short Films that were screened at adjudicated International Film Festivals - 8 of which were award-winning
+23 Short films screened at International Film Festivals - 8 of which were award-winning

 WFI provides an opportunity for students to thrive in a 360-degree learning environment that has a low instructor-to-student ratio that focuses on individual growth.
 Along with personal growth, students will develop the skills for entry-level positions in all areas of film and television content creation.